faithvoid/plugin.programs.xsky/README.md

 - Emojis (slightly breaks timestamps on the message with the emoji)

 ## TODO:
-- Fix thumbnails for posts
+- Fix thumbnails for posts & avatars in "Profiles" menu.
-- Show user avatar as thumbnail if the image doesn't contain media (currently shows avatars in Following / Followers, but is glitchy in posts / profiles)
+- Show user avatar as thumbnail if the image doesn't contain media
-- Add pagination to messages to reduce load times
+- Add pagination to messages to reduce load times (set to 25 message limit?)
 - Improve visual language (try to match 1:1 to the Bluesky website where possible)
 - Add notification / chat indicators (ie; "Chat (5)" / "Notifications (2)")
 - Add some way to differentiate between a post and a reply